 PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS 1.
 Elect the three Class III nominees named in the accompanying Proxy Statement as Class III directors for a term expiring at the 2027 Annual Meeting of Stockholders.
-FOR WITHHOLD RECOMMENDS 1.01 Jeff Arnold FOR WITHHOLD FOR 1.02 John Chadwick FOR 1.03 Rajeev Ronanki FOR 2.
-To approve an amendment to our Fourth Amended and Restated Certificate of Incorporation to effect a reverse stock split of all of the outstanding shares of our common stock at a ratio in the range of 1-for-5 to 1-for-20, with the final decision of whether to proceed with the reverse stock split and the exact ratio and timing of the reverse split to be determined by our Board of Directors, in its discretion, following stockholder approval (if obtained), but no later than the first anniversary of the Annual Meeting, and a reduction in the authorized shares of our common stock.
-FOR AGAINST ABSTAIN FOR 3.
-Ratify the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024.
+1.01 Jeff Arnold FOR WITHHOLD FOR 1.02 John Chadwick FOR 1.03 Rajeev Ronanki FOR 2.
+To approve an amendment to our Fourth Amended and Restated Certificate of Incorporation to effect a reverse stock split of all of the outstanding shares of our common stock at a ratio in the range of 1-for-5 to 1-for-20, with the final decision of whether to proceed with the reverse stock FOR AGAINST ABSTAIN FOR split and the exact ratio and timing of the reverse split to be determined by our Board of Directors, in its discretion, following stockholder approval (if obtained), but no later than the first anniversary of the Annual Meeting, and a reduction in the authorized shares of our common stock.
+3. Ratify the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024.
 FOR NOTE: Consider such other business as may properly come before the Annual Meeting or any reconvened meeting following any adjournment or postponement thereof.

-You must register to attend the meeting online and/or participate at www.proxydo Authorized Signatures - Must be completed for your instructions to be executed.
+You must register to attend the meeting online and/or participate at www.proxydocs.com/SHCR

+Authorized Signatures - Must be completed for your instructions to be executed.

 Please sign exactly as your name(s) appears on your account.
-If held in joint tenancy, all padministrators, etc., should include title and authority.
-Corporations should provide full nauthorized officer signing the Proxy/Vote Form. should sign. f
+If held in joint tenancy, all persons should sign.
+Trustees, administrators, etc., should include title and authority.
+Corporations should provide full name of corporation and title of authorized officer signing the Proxy/Vote Form.

-Date

-Signature (if held jointly)
+Signature (and Title if applicable) Date Signature (if held jointly) Date

-Date